ninefifteen/SSRollingButtonScrollView/README.md

 ####stopOnCenter####

-A Boolean value that determines
+A Boolean value that determines whether, upon the completion of a scrolling event, the button nearest the center of the visible view is centered.

 *@property (nonatomic) BOOL stopOnCenter*